myles-parfeniuk/button_driver/README.md

 <!-- ABOUT -->
 # About

-ButtonDriver is a C++ component written for esp-idf version 4.0, intended to simplify the use of push-buttons and tactile switches with the esp-32.
+ButtonDriver is a C++ based component written for esp-idf version 4.0, intended to simplify the use of push-buttons and tactile switches with the esp-32.
 It allows for the creation of Button objects which automatically detect user input from externally connected tactile switches or push-buttons.
-Call-back functions that execute whenever user input is detected can then be registered with button-objects.
+Call-back functions can be registered to button objects and used to handle detected user input.

 # Getting Started

 ## Adding to Project
 1. Create a "components" directory in the root workspace directory of your esp-idf project if it does not exist already.

    In workspace directory:
    ```sh
    mkdir components
    ```

-2. Cd into the newly created components directory and clone both the ButtonDriver & DataControl repos.
-The
+2. Cd into the components directory and clone both the ButtonDriver & DataControl repos.
-   button_driver component is dependent on the data_control component and will not build without it.
+   The ButtonDriver is dependent on DataControl and will not build without it.

    ```sh
    cd components